huangge0385/Java_fft/README.md

 Use java to compute ffs
 ===============================================

+Detail: read and write xls using apache POI, compute fft using FFT Columbia

 To see result, cd into fft_res.
 The excel file is fft result while res_pic folder contains frequency domain graph (frequency unit /min).